coderade/coderade.io-blog/content/post/android/converting-graphic-files-to-webp-format.md

 showing that the image size has been reduced to a very considerable size.
 (In this case I saved 507.8 KB :open_mouth:)

-My WebP file has been created and if I look in my design environment and again, it looks pretty much the same:
+The WebP file has been created and if we look in the design environment again, it looks pretty much the same:

 ![](/images/posts/android/converting-graphic-files-to-webp-format/webp-image-converted.png)

-Now that we learned how to convert the images to a webP format and the result has been approved (and At least on my side), we can do now a mass conversion.
+Now that we learned how to convert the images to a webP format and the result has been approved (at least on my side), we can do now a mass conversion.

 ## Doing a mass conversion of image files to WebP